grommet/grommet/src/js/components/RangeSelector/README.md

 **global.colors.focus**

-The color of the focus Expects `string`.
+The color of the focus.
+Expects `string`.

 Defaults to